JMO Training (Interns and RMOs)

 JMO Group Supervision/Journal Club sessions occur each Friday 4.00pm - 5.00pm at the Mater Hospital (MHA Building Level 4).

-Resources for your JMO Mental Health rotation are available on the Resident Guide App.
+Resources for your JMO Mental Health rotation are available on the Med App.
 Select HNE Mental Health as your hospital location to access this information.
-Click on the link below if you need to download this app.

 We have an online resource available to utilise that is intended as an additional learning platform for JMOs to supplement the JMO training.
 Visit the HNET eLearning centre via